qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

   `.pg_pass <https://www.postgresql.org/docs/current/libpq-pgpass.html>`_
   option.

-.. note:: **QGIS server and service**
+.. note:: **QGIS Server and service**

-  When using a service file and QGIS server, you must configure the service on the server side as well.
+  When using a service file and QGIS Server, you must configure the service on the server side as well.
   You can follow the :ref:`QGIS Server <QGIS-Server-manual>` documentation.

 On \*nix operating systems (GNU/Linux, macOS etc.) you can save the